zng-ui/zng/crates/cargo-zng/README.md

           Format the workspace crate identified by package name

   -f, --files <FILES>
-          Format all files matched by glob
+          Format all .rs and .md files matched by glob

   -s, --stdin
           Format the stdin to the stdout